James Jamerson: Jamerson's equipment

 Jamerson started on a school-owned upright bass.
-After graduating from high school, he bought a German upright bass which he later used on such Motown hits as "My Guy" by Mary Wells and "Heat Wave" by Martha and the Vandellas.
+After graduating from high school, he bought a German upright bass which he used on early Motown hits including "My Guy" by Mary Wells and "Heat Wave" by Martha and the Vandellas.
 This instrument is in the Rock and Roll Hall of Fame.

-In 1960 to 1961 he transitioned to electric bass.
-Jamerson played mainly the Fender Precision Bass, but is known to have briefly used a Fender Bass V and a Hagström eight-string later in his career.
-He continued to use the upright bass occasionally, as in 1964's "My Guy".
+In 1960 to 1961, he transitioned to electric bass.
+Jamerson played mainly the Fender Precision Bass, but is known to have briefly used a five-string Fender Bass V and an eight-string Hagström bass later in his career.
+He continued to use the upright occasionally, as on "My Guy".

-His first electric bass was a refinished 1957 Precision, nicknamed "Black Beauty".
+His first electric bass was a refinished 1957 Precision Bass, nicknamed "Black Beauty".
 The bass was previously owned by his fellow bass player Horace "Chili" Ruth.
-The instrument was soon stolen, leading him to replace it with an early sixties sunburst Precision, although this was stolen too.
+The instrument was soon stolen, leading him to replace it with an early sixties sunburst Precision, although this was stolen, too.

-He then acquired a stock 1962 Fender Precision Bass, which would become his primary instrument for most of his career.
+He then acquired a stock 1962 Precision, which would become his primary instrument for most of his career.
 (Note: There is speculation that in mid to late-1960s Jamerson's then-primary instrument was parted with, and that he acquired and replaced it with a 1966 model.)
 It was nicknamed "The Funk Machine" by his fellow musicians.
 It had a three-tone sunburst finish, a tortoiseshell pickguard, rosewood fretboard and chrome pickup and bridge covers (the latter containing a piece of foam used to dampen sustain and some overtones).
 On the heel of the instrument, he carved the word "FUNK" in blue ink.
-He typically set its volume and tone knobs on full.
-This instrument was also stolen, just days before Jamerson's death in 1983, and never recovered.
+He typically set its volume and tone knobs at their maximum positions.
+This instrument was stolen just days before Jamerson's death in 1983 and has not been recovered.